IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 DwReserveActivation   Downward reserve activation (proportion of downward operating reserve deployed to produce energy)              p.u.
 Sbase                 Base power used in the DCLF                                                                                    MW
 ReferenceNode         Reference node used in the DCLF
-TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, trihourly, etc.).                            h
+TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, trihourly, etc.)                             h
-StageDuration         Duration of the stage (weekly -168-, monthly -672-, quarterly -2184-, semesterly -4368-, or annually -8736-).  h
+StageDuration         Duration of the stage (weekly -168-, monthly -672-, quarterly -2184-, semesterly -4368-, or annually -8736-)   h
 ====================  =============================================================================================================  ================

 A time step greater than one hour it is a convenient way to reduce the load levels of the time scope.
 The moving average of the demand, upward and downward operating reserves, variable generation and ESS energy inflows over